Lincoln-Zhou/FFmpeg-GUI/README.md

 # FFmpeg-GUI
+**Warning:**

+**Current version of PyQt framework has no support for macOS Big Sur (11.0 or above), this program may not work properly on a Mac with the latest version of macOS installed.
+The project will be updated once PyQt receives an update for the new system.**

 A GUI video processing tool based on FFmpeg

 FFmpeg GUI combines the convenience and clarity of GUI with FFmpeg's great capability.
 This program is developed using Python and PyQt5 GUI framework.